vpescueta/taxapp/README.md

 ###### Objective and functionality:
 * Mobile application for users to register as a tax applicant.
-* Admin user to view status of tax application of user and change the status of based on assessment
+* Admin user can view status of tax application of user and change the status of based on assessment
 * View the location of a user using Google Map

 ###### Technologies and Tools: